4. “You shall not lie with a male as with a woman. It is an abomination.”

 Khuq-qoth refers to religious, city and/or national laws.
 As you can see, the Bible says

-that the prohibition of lying with a male on the beds of a woman was a religious (and maybe a national or city) law.
+that the prohibition of lying with a male on the bedding of a woman was a religious (and maybe a national or city) law.

 REFERENCES FROM STRONG’S CONCORDANCE: